Chart Color Schemes

 Port Adelaide displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 In Port Adelaide, as per the latest Census evaluation, 28.5% of dwellings were houses while 71.4% were other types such as semi-detached homes, apartments, and 'other' dwellings.
 In contrast, Adelaide metropolitan area had 75.2% houses and 24.9% other dwellings.
-Home ownership in Port Adelaide stood at 20.9%, with mortgaged dwellings at 23.4% and rented ones at 55.7%.
-The median monthly mortgage repayment was $1,672, exceeding the Adelaide metro average of $1,562.
-The median weekly rent in Port Adelaide was recorded as $293, lower than Adelaide metro's $320.
-Nationally, Port Adelaide's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Port Adelaide stood at 20.9%, with mortgaged properties at 23.4% and rented dwellings at 55.7%.
+The median monthly mortgage repayment was $1,672, higher than the Adelaide metro average of $1,562.
+The median weekly rent in Port Adelaide was $293, lower than the national average of $375.
+Nationally, Port Adelaide's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing